cluis-lopez/Pi-K8s/README.md

 Worker nodes are not tagged but you may do so using:
 `sudo kubectl label node <nodename> node-role.kubernetes.io/worker=worker`

+### Ansible Installation
+For those using Ansible, under Ansible directory in the repo, there's a copy of the scrips I use to initialize the cluster.
+K3s deployment is yet under works, by the way.
+Edit the yaml playbooks to reflect your own environment (hostnames, IPs...)

 ## Optional: Manage your cluster from your x86 Linux laptop
+To avoid stay connected to one of your Raspis (tipically your master node) to administer/monitor you cluster, is convenient to use your laptop as a cluster controller which only requires to install & configure `kubectl` on it

-1- Install kubectl on you linux laptop through
+- Install kubectl on you linux laptop following the official documentation (https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
-2- On your raspberry kubernetes master node copy the contents of file `/etc/rancher/k3s/k3s.yaml` 3- On your local PC create a directory `.kube` under you user's home directory 4- Create a file `config` under `.kube/config` and move the contents of the k3s.yaml file from the kubernetes master node 5- Edit that file and modify the entry
+- On your raspberry kubernetes master node copy the contents of file `/etc/rancher/k3s/k3s.yaml`
+- On your local PC create a directory `.kube` under you user's home directory
+- Create a file `config` under `.kube/config` and move the contents of the k3s.yaml file from the kubernetes master node
+- Edit that file and modify the entry
     `server: https://127.0.0.1:6443`

 to reflect the hostname/ip of your master node like: